-This area has benefitted from a number of improvements in recent years.
+This area has benefitted from a number of improvements in more recent times.
 These include:

-- The installation of an automatic irrigation system serving the 6-rink bowling green. - The resurfacing of access routes and footpaths. - The upgrading of boundary fences and gates. - The installation of be-spoked ornate access gates, to secure the bowling green facility. - The upgrading of site furniture and signage. - The construction of a new access ramp into the pavilion. - The refurbishment of the park's tennis facility (2 courts) in 2011 and remarking of both courts in 2019.
+- The installation of an automatic irrigation system serving the 6-rink bowling green. - The resurfacing of access routes and footpaths. - The upgrading of boundary fences and gates. - The installation of be-spoked ornate access gates, to secure the bowling green facility. - The refurbishment of the park's tennis facility (2 courts) in 2011 and remarking of both courts in 2019. - Turning the seasonal floral display bed to an herbaceous border style planting in 2013 provision, within a present area enclosed on all four sides by mature formal hedges.